webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Descriptors/Resilient.md

 ---
 aliases:
   - Resilient
 tags:
   - Compendiums/CSRD/en/Descriptors
   - Descriptor
+title: Resilient
+collection: Descriptors
+kind: Compendiums
 ---
 ## Resilient
 You can take a lot of punishment, both physically and mentally, and still come back for more.
 It takes a lot to put you down.
 Neither physical nor mental shocks or damage have a lasting effect.
 You're tough to faze.
 Unflappable.
 Unstoppable.
 ### You gain the following characteristics